nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Example:

-`todo exercise for 10 minutes` adds a todo task of exercising for 10 minutes to the calendar list as demonstrated in the figure below.
+`todo exercise for 10 minutes`

+This adds a todo task of exercising for 10 minutes to the calendar list as demonstrated in the figure below.
 ![todo_command](images/todo_command.png)
 Note: The above figure is for illustration purpose only.
 The total number of tasks may differ if you have more tasks stored in the program.